yottajunaid/LazyKey/README.md

 3. Click **Build** > **Compile** or simply click run.

-4. The installer will be generated in the `Output` folder.
+4. The installer will be generated in the `Output` folder or `Selected` folder.

 ## 📂 Project Structure